Tanzania Passport Ranking

-The Tanzanian passport currently ranks on the 71st place according to the Guide visa index.
+The Tanzanian passport currently ranks on the 71st place according to the Guide Passport Ranking Index.
 It provides visa-free access to 71 countries.
 This gives it an overall medium-low mobility score.
 Tanzanian passport holders have visa-free access and visas on arrival to countries such as Malaysia, Senegal, Singapore and Ecuador.
 Tanzanian nationals require a visa to enter about 155 destinations in the world.
 Some of the destinations for which a prior visa is required are the United States, the European Union, the United Kingdom and Japan.

 The United Republic of Tanzania is a former British colony consisting of 21 regions.
 The nation is situated in Eastern Africa and is bordered by Kenya, Malawi, the Democratic Republic of the Congo, Zambia, Burundi, Rwanda, Mozambique and Uganda.
 Tanzania has a surface area of 947,303 square kilometers.
 This makes it the 13th largest country in Africa.
 Its climate varies from temperate in the highlands to tropical along the coast.
 Its terrain is characterized by plains on the coast, a central plateau and highlands in the south and north.